tscanlin/developers.optimizely.com/src/content/integrations/index.md

 Not seeing the platform you’re looking for?
 Check out the <a href="https://help.optimizely.com/hc/en-us/articles/203729580" target="_blank">full list of platforms</a> that Optimizely integrates with.

-## Tracking REST integrations
+## Tracking integrations that use the REST API

 Optimizely has a REST API and a JavaScript API.
-Read this section to make your integration trackable if you are using the JavaScript REST API for you integration.
+Read this section to make your integration trackable if you are using the REST API for you integration.
 If you only use the JavaScript API, go to the [Tracking JavaScript integrations](/integrations/#tracking-javascript-integrations) section.

-Our REST API has two authentication mechanisms: token based an OAuth 2.0 based.
-To track the usage of the integration it is important that you implement OAuth 2.0 based authentication.
-Instruction on how to use OAuth 2.0 based authentication are documented here in the [OAuth section of the REST API reference](/rest/reference/index.html#oauth)
+Our REST API has two authentication mechanisms: token-based and OAuth 2.0 based.
+To track the usage of the integration, it is important that you implement OAuth 2.0 authentication.
+Instruction on how to use OAuth 2.0 authentication are documented here in the [OAuth section of the REST API reference](/rest/reference/index.html#oauth)

-If you have questions about implementing the tracking method please email [integrationsupport@optimizely.com](mailto:integrationsupport@optimizely.com).
+If you have questions about implementing the tracking method, please email [integrationsupport@optimizely.com](mailto:integrationsupport@optimizely.com).

 ## Tracking JavaScript integrations
 Optimizely has a REST API and a JavaScript API.
-Read this section to make your integration trackable if you are using the JavaScript API for you integration.
-If you only use the REST API, go to the [Tracking REST integrations](/integrations/#tracking-rest-integrations) section.
+Read this section to make your integration trackable if you are using the JavaScript API for your integration and not the REST API.
+If you use the REST API, go to the [Tracking REST integrations](/integrations/#tracking-rest-integrations) section.

 If you have questions about implementing the tracking method please email [integrationsupport@optimizely.com](mailto:integrationsupport@optimizely.com).

 ### 1. Create an Optimizely developer account
 If you don't have an Optimizely developer account, just sign up for a <a href="https://www.optimizely.com/?modal=devsignup" target="_blank">free developer account</a>.
 This account will give you access to <a target="_blank" href="https://help.optimizely.com/hc/en-us/articles/200040055-Optimizely-Pricing-Plan-changes-upgrading-and-downgrading#comparison">the full set of Optimizely features</a> and API access, but with limited traffic allocation.
 No credit card required.

-### 2. Register your application
+### 2. Register an OAuth client for your integration
 Sign in to the account and navigate to <a target="_blank" href="https://app.optimizely.com/accountsettings/apps/developers">https://app.optimizely.com/accountsettings/apps/developers</a>.

 On this page, click on "Register a new application".